 Did you know that ambient temperature can influence your measurements?
-Your laser beam can be diverted especially when are temperature differences from the ground upward because thermal fluctuation is largest close to the ground.
+Your laser beam can be diverted especially when are temperature differences from the ground upward because a thermal fluctuation is the largest close to the ground.

 If possible, you should mount your laser level on a commercially available tripod and place your leveling tool in the center of the working area.

 Ambient temperature, external pressure, wear and tear, inappropriate handling and drops from high heights are the top causes of alterations in laser level accuracy.

 If your laser level device exceeds the maximum deviation allowed by the manufacturer during one of the tests, then you should see the recalibration procedure or take it to the local tool supplier of your brand to do the recalibration for you.